andnil5/-dd2480-grp12-assignment2/README.md

 ## Continuous Integration :earth_americas:

-Implementation of a small continuous integration CI server.
+Implementation of a small continuous integration CI server containing core features of continuous integration.
+The core CI features of continous integration are the following:

+1. **Compilation**
+The branch that has been changed is compiled by the CI server.
+The compilation is triggered as webhook.
+Furthermore, a static syntax check is performed.

+2. **Testing**
+The CI server executes automated tests on the branch that has been changed.
+The testing is triggerd as webhook.

+3. **Notification**
+The CI server uses the notification mechanism of setting a [commit status](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-status-checks) on the repository, using [REST API](https://docs.github.com/en/rest/reference/repos#statuses).

 ## Statement of Contributions :thought_balloon: